mvac7/PSGed/README.md

 It is possible that PSGed version 0.9 will be published soon and later an application called TDB based on the evolution of TARP but with editing.
 I do not rule out in the future being able to make the GrooveSX application, although it may already be published in a parallel universe.

-Have I ever told you, that my main objective was actually to make a Tracker for the MSX Yamaha with the SFG-01/5 module?
+> ### Have I ever told you, that my main objective was actually to make a Tracker for MSX Yamaha computers with the SFG-01/5 module?
 <br/>![openmoji thinking-face](https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/openmoji/272/thinking-face_1f914.png)

 **Note:** The images included are just a small sample of all the designs I have created.